Who We Are:

 The Policy Circle is a cultural, educational, non-political organization.
-It is non-profit and non-partisan but has a point of view – that public policy should foster human creativity in a free-market economy and that government should spend our tax dollars responsibly.
+It is non-profit and non-partisan but has a point of view – that public policy should foster creativity in a open economy and that government should spend our tax dollars responsibly.
 We call a truce on divisive social issues.

 What we discuss:

 Conversation topics are suggested in a “Year of Conversation” calendar on The Policy Circle website.
 National level topics include jobs and the economy, education, poverty, health care, foreign policy, immigration, and the exceptional features of the U.S. The briefs provide an overview on a particular topic and discussion guide for questions.
 We work with state-based think tanks to also offer relevant state and local information.